siriniok/siriniok.github.io/_posts/2019-10-07-technology-impact-on-discussion-culture.md

 categories: notes
 layout: post
 author: Vladyslav Siriniok
-title: How Technologies Damage Discussions and What To Do About It
+title: How Technologies Damage Discussions and What Can We Do
 date: 2019-11-22 00:00:00 +0200

 ---